-This Privacy Statement relates to the online information collection and use practices of our Web site located at www.cenium.com (this “Web Site”), and any subdomains of this Web Site.
+This Privacy Statement relates to the online information collection and use practices of our Web site located at www.cenium.com (this “Web Site”), any subdomains of this Web Site as well as other methods of communication.
 The information is provided to inform visitors to these sites about how the information they provide to us (thereby becoming data subjects under the GDPR) is processed.
 This Privacy Statement, which may be updated from time to time, has been developed to address those concerns.

 Your use of this Web Site indicates to us that you have read and accept our privacy practices, as outlined in this Privacy Statement.
 If you have any questions or concerns regarding this Privacy Statement, please contact firstname.lastname@example.org.

-When you visit our Web Site, you may provide us with two types of information: (1) personally identifiable information that you knowingly choose to disclose, which is collected on an individual basis, and (2) general user information that does not contain personally identifiable information, which is collected on an aggregate basis as you browse the Web Site.
+When you visit our Web Site or contact us otherwise, you may provide us with two types of information: (1) personally identifiable information that you knowingly choose to disclose, which is collected on an individual basis, and (2) general user information that does not contain personally identifiable information, which is collected on an aggregate basis as you browse the Web Site.
 In some cases, if you choose not to provide us with requested information, you may not be able to access all of our Web Site’s content or services.

 We may ask for certain personal information from you for the purpose of providing to you content and/or services that you request.
 For example, if you indicate an interest in download white papers written by Cenium, you are asked to submit your name and e-mail address, which we retain on file, so that we may send you the information that you requested.
 We also request your name and e-mail address each time you contact us by filling in the request form under the Contact menu.
 We may retain a record of users who have contacted us in order to respond properly to questions or concerns and for purposes of future communications.